-We run all our surgeries by an appointment-only system.
-Appointments can be booked by:
+We run all our surgeries by an appointment system only.

-When you ring, our reception staff will ask you for your address, telephone number and a brief summary of why a visit is required.
-A Doctor will ring you back as soon as possible to assess the urgency of your request.
+To request a home visit, call the surgery before 10am.
+We ask that patients only request a home visit if they are housebound or terminally ill.
+Our receptionist will ask you for further details.
+These include your phone number and address.
+They will also ask for a brief summary for why a visit is required.
+A doctor will call you as soon as possible to assess the urgency of your request.

-GP visit is not usual: In most of these cases a visit would not be an appropriate use of your GPs time or best for you:
+In most of the cases a visit would not be an appropriate use of your GPs time or best for you:

-- Common symptoms of childhood: fever, cold, cough, earache, headache, diarrhoea, vomiting and most cases of abdominal pain.
+Common childhood symptoms such as cold, cough, headache, diarrhoea, vomiting.
 These patients are usually well enough to travel to the surgery.
-It is not harmful to take a child with fever outside

 Transport arrangements are patient or carers responsibility.